home-controller/arduino-store/README.md

 - [x] incomplete
 - [ ] single variable storage.
 - [X] mega328p eeprom blocks of storage split into slots of same length.
-- [x] More or less have the blocks of storage slots working for eprom on the mega328p
+- [x] Think blocks of storage slots working for eprom on the mega328p
 - [ ] RP2040 flash.
 - [ ] complete